Rouslan/NTracer/doc/ntracer.rst

         Set the scene's camera to a copy of the provided value.

-        If the scene has been locked by a renderer, this function will raise an exception instead.
+        If the scene has been locked by a renderer, this function will raise a :py:class:`.render.LockedError` exception instead.

     .. py:method:: set_fov(fov)

         Set the field of vision.

-        If the scene has been locked by a renderer, this function will raise an exception instead.
+        If the scene has been locked by a renderer, this function will raise a :py:class:`.render.LockedError` exception instead.

         :param fov: The new field of vision in radians.

+    .. py:atrribute:: dimension

+        The dimension of the scene.

+        This attribute is read-only.

     .. py:attribute:: fov